andrewnyr/www.as211562.net/content/pages/peering.md

               *   change our peering policy at any time

-              *   approve or d eny a peering request at any time for any reason
+              *   approve or deny a peering request at any time for any reason

               *   withdraw prefixes from sessions without prior notice